pytorch/pytorch/docs/source/jit_unsupported.rst

 Ops With Divergent Schemas Between Torch & Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following category's of ops have divergent schemas:
+The following categories of ops have divergent schemas:

 Functions which construct tensors from non-tensor inputs do not support the `requires_grad`
 argument, except for `torch.tensor`.
 This covers the following ops: